ERA Constitution

 Any committee member can request sight of the accounts, access to be granted within 7 days.

-The ERA is a not for profit organisation and is therefore exempt from filing accounts and from being audited.
+The ERA is an unincorporated association and is therefore exempt from filing accounts and from being audited.

 DISSOLUTION